Azure/data-api-builder/docs/relationships.md

 }
 ```

-where you are asking the return all the authors, the book they have written along with the related royalties.
+where you are asking to return all the authors, the book they have written along with the related royalties.

 #### Using a linking object

-The process described in the previous section works great if all the entities involved in the Many-to-Many relationships needs to be access via GraphQL.
+The process described in the previous section works great if all the entities involved in the Many-to-Many relationships need to be accessed via GraphQL.
 This is not always the case.
 For example, if you don't need to keep track of royalties, the `book_author` entity doesn't really bring any value to the end user, as it is just used to associated books to their authors.
 In relational databases Many-to-Many relationships are created using such third table that *links* the tables participating in the Many-to-Many relationship together:

 ![Many-to-Many Relationship](./media/relationship-many-to-many-02.png)

 In the diagram above you can see that there is a table named `books_authors` that is linking authors with their books and books with their authors.
-This linking table doesn't need to be exposed to the end user as it is just an artifact to allow the Many-to-Many relationship to exists, but Data API builder needs to know its existence in order to properly use it.
+This linking table doesn't need to be exposed to the end user as it is just an artifact to allow the Many-to-Many relationship to exist, but Data API builder needs to know its existence in order to properly use it.

 DAB CLI can be used to create the Many-to-Many relationship and also configure the linking object (make sure to remove all the relationships created in the previous section and start only with the `book` and `author` entity with no configured relationship between them already):